Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-Concretely, We first run a MART model with all collected features, and then feature importance scores are calculated with the obtained model.
+Concretely, We first run a MART model with all collected features and then feature importance scores are calculated with the obtained model using Equation~\ref{importance-global}.
 Based on the obtained feature importance scores, feature selection is then performed.
-Empirical results show that with the first 300 selected features (with the higher feature importance score), the retrained model can already achieve the competitive performance with the model trained using the whole features, which also validates the redundancy of the features.
-Thus, the subsequently-used features are filtered to be the 300 dimension with higher importance scores.
+We evaluate the performance with different selected feature size.
+Empirical results show that with the first 300 selected features (which are with the higher feature importance scores), the retrained model can already achieve the competitive performance with the model trained using the whole features, which also validates the redundancy of the raw features.
+Thus, the subsequently-used features are filtered to be the 300 dimensions with higher importance scores and the whole efficiency is greatly improved.